 The UO hosted several vaccination clinics for students and employees in spring 2021.
 The university may hold clinics on campus, but those details are not finalized.
 Individual are encouraged to receive a vaccination from their local pharmacy, health-care provider, or public health authority in their county as soon as possible.

-Why is it important for everyone over the age of 12 to be vaccinated?
+Why is it important for everyone who is eligible to be vaccinated?

 The vaccine allows your body’s immune system to develop an antibody response that may protect you from getting sick, or developing a severe illness if you do contract COVID-19.
 Clinical trials have shown the COVID-19 vaccines are safe and effective, and an important step in stopping the pandemic.